Welcome to NeuroAffective-CBT®

 - Interpretation — the meaning the mind assigns to that signal

-When affect and interpretation collapse into one another, emotions are experienced as overwhelming, self-defining, or dangerous.
-Clients may feel that what they feel is what they are.
+When affect and interpretation collapse into one another, emotions feel overwhelming, self-defining, or dangerous.
+People begin to experience what they feel as what they are.

-TED helps slow this process by first asking a more fundamental question:
+TED slows this process by first asking a more fundamental question:

-By stabilising physiological regulation, NeuroAffective-CBT® creates the conditions in which emotions can be felt without being feared, and meanings can be explored without being dictated by threat.
+By stabilising physiological regulation, NA-CBT creates the conditions in which emotions can be felt without being feared, and meanings can be explored without being dictated by threat.

-Within the broader cognitive-behavioural tradition, NeuroAffective-CBT® can be understood as part of an emerging process-based “fourth wave” of psychotherapy.
-This wave integrates neuroscience, physiology, lifestyle science, and embodied experience into psychological treatment.
+Within the broader cognitive-behavioural tradition, NeuroAffective-CBT can be understood as part of an emerging process-based “fourth wave” of psychotherapy, integrating neuroscience, physiology, lifestyle science, and embodied experience into psychological treatment.

-While earlier waves of CBT focused on behaviour, cognition, and acceptance, NA-CBT® places affective underlayers such as shame, self-loathing, and internal threat, at the centre of formulation and intervention.
-Affect is understood as precognitive, fast, and survival-driven.
+While earlier waves of CBT emphasised behaviour, cognition, and acceptance, NA-CBT places affective underlayers — such as shame, internal threat, and self-loathing — at the centre of formulation and intervention.
+Affect is fast, precognitive, and survival-driven.
 Cognition is the meaning-making layer built upon it.

-By working at this level, NeuroAffective-CBT® bridges science and meaning, body and mind, insight and lived experience , offering a psychotherapy that is both deeply human and rigorously evidence-based.
+Because the brain is fundamentally organised around prediction and protection, emotional responses often emerge before conscious thought.
+By working at this deeper regulatory level, NeuroAffective-CBT bridges science and meaning, body and mind, insight and lived experience, offering a psychotherapy that is both deeply human and rigorously evidence-based.